Kawaxte/TwentyTenLauncher/README.md

 ---

-This repository was created to provide a modern and polished "Legacy" Minecraft experience.
+This repository was created to provide a modern and furbished "Legacy" Minecraft experience.
 It covers a range of versions from _Indev 0.13 (20091223-2)_ to _1.5.2_, offering players the chance to uncover hidden treasures from the past.
 To further enhance the authentic experience, the launcher also supports _Infdev (20100629)_ to _Beta 1.2_02_ natively.